alphagov/govuk-rfcs/rfc-093-retire-govuk-cdn-logs-monitor.md

 ## Proposal

-If we are to gain consensus through this RFC that it is beneficial to retire this application we will intend to remove it from GOV.UK architecture, archive application data associated with it and finally remove the server class and machines it runs on.
+If we are to gain consensus through this RFC that it is beneficial to retire this application we will intend to remove it from GOV.UK architecture and archive application data associated with it.

-These are the steps we propose to achieve this:
+An earlier draft of this RFC suggested that we could retire the machine that hosts this application, however it has been since learnt that the applications, [transition-stats][] and [pre-transition-stats][] are hosted on this machine.
+Thus the retiring of the machine is now considered outside the scope of this RFC.

+The earlier draft, based on the expectation of removing the machine, suggested moving the drafts fully to S3 however this has now been revised to storing them both on S3 and the Logs CDN machine.
+This is in the view that S3 should become the definitive source but to avoid the disruption of removing a service that may be needed.
+In light of this the suggestion is to reduce the storage on the Logs CDN machine from 30 days to 7 days.

+The revised steps of this proposal are now:

 - Stop running the application through a configuration change in govuk_puppet, then allow time to see if we are alerted to any services or monitoring systems that break due to the lack of data
-- Create an S3 bucket which can be used to store the 413GB of data we have accumulated on logs-cdn-1
+- Create an S3 bucket which can be used to store the data that will be removed from logs-cdn-1
 - Prune the data from Graphite
-- Switch Fastly to send the CDN logs to an S3 bucket rather than logs-cdn-1
+- Apply Fastly to send the CDN logs to an S3 bucket in addition to logs-cdn-1
-- Turn off the sending of logs from Fastly to logs-cdn-1
 - Remove the application and associated services from govuk_puppet
-- Remove the machines from govuk_puppet and vCloud
 - Archive the [GOV.UK CDN Logs Monitor][cdn-logs-repo] repository

 ## Future steps